OpenMDAO/OpenMDAO-Framework/docs/arch-doc/overview.rst

 user accomplishes this by running the ``go-openmdao.py`` script to construct a Python environment containing all of the necessary packages.

-When the ``go-openmdao.py`` script runs, any needed eggs will be downloaded from one of the following: the Python Package Index, OpenMDAO's own package directory (http://openmdao.org/dists), some other package index, or from a local directory.
+When the ``go-openmdao.py`` script runs, any needed distributions will be downloaded from one of the following: the Python Package Index, OpenMDAO's own package directory (http://openmdao.org/dists), some other package index, or from a local directory.
 Once this process is completed, a user will have a complete